-Submissions are invited for the Design History Society Essay Prize, established in 1997 in order to maintain high standards in design history in higher education.
-Two essay prizes are awarded annually; one to an undergraduate student and the other to a postgraduate (MA or PhD).
+Submissions are invited for the annual Design History Society Essay Prize, established in 1997 in order to maintain high standards in design history in higher education.
+Two essay prizes are awarded annually; one to an undergraduate student and the other to a postgraduate (MA or PhD student.

 Essay Competition Requirements

-- One digital copy of the essay should be e-mailed to the Design History Society administrator, Elli Michaela Young (email@example.com), by 16.00 GMT on 15 June 2018.
-The e-mail subject line should clearly state “DHS Essay Prize” and the category of entry: “undergraduate"/"postgraduate”
+- One digital copy of the essay should be emailed to the Design History Society administrator, email@example.com, by 16.00 GMT on 15 June 2019.
+The email subject line should clearly state “DHS Essay Prize” and the category of entry: “undergraduate”/ “postgraduate”

-- The essay must be accompanied by an application entry form, which includes an academic nomination
+- The essay must be accompanied by an academic nomination and Application Entry Form.
+These are available via the DHS webpage: http://www.designhistorysociet...

 The Essay Prize includes:

-- A bursary of £200 given by the Design History Society
+- An award of £200 given by the Design History Society

-- One year's membership to the Design History Society (includes subscription to the Journal of Design History)
+- One year's membership of the Design History Society (includes subscription to the Journal of Design History)